anonymity-o7/anonymous/README.md

 ## Overview

-**O7** is an open-source foundation model designed to assist in analog circuit design.This project is presented at the 2024 Design Automation Conference (DAC), and the model weights are hosted on Hugging Face.
+O7 is an open-source foundation model designed to assist in analog circuit design.
+The paper has been submitted to the 2025 ACM/IEEE Design Automation Conference (DAC).

 ## Features